|Alternative Address:||Chapel Lane, Longford; later - off Market Square, Longford; (Possible) 3 Glebe Street, Leven, Scotland|

 |Memorial:||Le Touret Memorial, Le Touret, Pas-de-Calais, France|

-Much of the life of John Seery is unknown, although based on records available in Scotland, it is possible that the was born c.1876 in Ireland, and worked in Scotland as a coal miner prior to the outbreak of the Great War.
+John was most likley born in Chapel Lane, Longford on 13 May 1874, son of Francis Seery, a labourer, and his wife Margaret Roche.
+He worked in Scotland as a coal miner prior to the outbreak of the Great War.
 The Longford Leader, on noting his death in their 1 May 1915 edition, stated that he was born and raised in a yard off Market Square.

 In June 1910, this man married Maria McKenna from Edinburgh (daughter of Patrick and Elizabeth McKenna)*.